weavenet/sift/README.md

 ## Repo Overview

-The repo directory struct is layed out as follows.
+The repo directory is layed out as follows.

 ```
 |-accounts